kairos-io/kairos/README.md

 ## Installation

+Boot the ISO and follow the instructions on screen.
+The openSUSE variant supports automatic peer discovery and device pairing.

+Use the `c3os` CLI to register and handle node installation remotely, check out the [documentation](https://mudler.github.io/c3os).

+### Manual

-Boot the ISO and install `c3os` with `cos-install --config <config-file>` or either place it in `/oem` after install.
+Install `c3os` with `cos-install --config <config-file>` or either place it in `/oem` after install.
 The config file can be a cloud-init file, or a URL pointing to a cloud-init file.

 ## Build